gabrielkrieshok/digital-development-guide/learn/data.md

 3. Initial designs and configurations
 - Will the design and administration of the platform be web-based?
 - Is it intuitive?
 Is it drag-and-drop or more complicated?
-- What are the tradeoffs in terms of easy-of-development versus complexity (conditionals and skip-logic make things easy for an end-user (maybe), but they can wonky to set-up, especially for the uninitiated.)
+- What are the tradeoffs in terms of ease-of-development versus complexity (conditionals and skip-logic make things easy for an end-user (maybe), but they can wonky to set-up, especially for the uninitiated.)
 4. Components of collection?
 - Will you need GPS coordinators?
 - Will you require photos, audio, and/or video?